 The actual procedure can cost from thousands to tens of thousands of dollars.
 According to HealthGrades, the estimated cost for a hysterectomy performed in a hospital is $4,271 for a vaginal hysterectomy to $8,413 for a vaginal or abdominal hysterectomy with an endoscope (laparoscopic hysterectomy).
 However, this is just a rough estimate and can vary vastly.

 Even if a hysterectomy is covered by insurance, there still might be some costs in terms of deductibles and copays, as well as lost time at work to take into account.
-If you’re a FOLX member pursuing a gender affirming hysterectomy, regardless of your gender marker, we encourage you to notify your clinician.
-Our clinical team is here to help support you.
+If you’re a FOLX member pursuing a gender affirming hysterectomy, regardless of your gender marker, we encourage you to notify your Care Team.
+Our whole team is here to help support you.

 What do I need to get a gender affirming hysterectomy?

 Similar to other gender affirming bottom surgeries, people typically need referral letters to pursue a hysterectomy, according to WPATH Standards of Care and insurance guidelines.
 Unlike male chest construction or top surgery, removing something related to childbearing usually means two letters are required by both the surgeon and the insurer.
 Most of the time, one letter may come from a medical provider, while one letter must come from a qualified mental health provider, such as a licensed therapist or psychiatrist.

 FOLX clinicians can write referral letters as hormone therapy providers.
 If you’re a FOLX member, we encourage you to start the conversation with your clinician by scheduling an appointment and/or sending them a message in your Athena PatientPortal.
 If you’re not a FOLX member but interested in this service, sign up here.

 What does surgery aftercare look like following a hysterectomy?